 There are therefore other ways that a whistleblower can make a disclosure without losing their rights under whistleblowing law.
 One option for external disclosures of this type is using a prescribed person.
+Such a disclosure will be protected under the whistleblowing laws if the whistleblower reasonably believes 1) that the relevant failure falls within any description of matters in respect of which that person is so prescribed, and 2) that the information disclosed, and any allegation contained in it, are substantially true.
 Prescribed persons are mainly regulators and professional bodies and will have individual policies and procedures for handling concerns and complaints.
 Generally these will be accessible on their websites.

-External Auditors - the Council's external auditors BDO and are completely independent from the Council.
+External Auditors - the Council's external auditors are BDO LLP and are completely independent from the Council.
 The BDO named contact for Whistleblowing concerns relating to this Council is: